Anomalous and normal dislocation modes in Floquet topological insulators

 \section{Abstract}

-Electronic band structure featuring nontrivial bulk topological invariant manifest through robust gapless modes at the boundaries, e.g., edges and surfaces.
+{\bf Abstract}\\ {\bf Electronic bands featuring nontrivial bulk topological invariant manifest through robust gapless modes at the boundaries, e.g., edges and surfaces.
 As such this bulk-boundary correspondence is also operative in driven quantum materials.
-For example, a suitable periodic drive can convert a trivial state into a Floquet topological one, accommodating nondissipative dynamic gapless modes at the interfaces with vacuum.
-Here we theoretically demonstrate that dislocations, ubiquitous lattice defects in crystals, can probe Floquet topological and an unconventional $\pi$-trivial insulators in the bulk of a driven quantum system by supporting normal and anomalous modes at its core.
-Respectively they reside at the Floquet zone center and boundary.
-We exemplify these outcomes specifically for two-dimensional Floquet Chern insulator and $p_x+ip_y$ superconductor, where these localized modes are respectively constituted by charged and neutral Majorana fermions.
-Our findings should be instrumental in probing Floquet topological phases in the state-of-the-art experiments in driven quantum crystals and metamaterials through bulk topological lattice defects.
+For example, a suitable periodic drive can convert a trivial insulator into a Floquet topological insulator (FTI) that accommodates nondissipative dynamic gapless modes at the interfaces with vacuum.
+Here we theoretically demonstrate that dislocations, ubiquitous lattice defects in crystals, can probe FTIs as well as unconventional $\pi$-trivial insulator in the bulk of driven quantum systems by supporting normal and anomalous modes, localized near the defect core.
+Respectively, normal and anomalous dislocation modes reside at the Floquet zone center and boundaries.
+We exemplify these outcomes specifically for two-dimensional (2D) Floquet Chern insulator and $p_x+ip_y$ superconductor, where the dislocation modes are respectively constituted by charged and neutral Majorana fermions.
+Our findings should be therefore instrumental in probing Floquet topological phases in the state-of-the-art experiments in driven quantum crystals, cold atomic setups, and photonic and phononic metamaterials through bulk topological lattice defects.}